nada28591/Vuzix-Blade-2/README.md

 - ✅ Audio instruction playback (MP3)
 - ✅ Voice recording and STT integration

-## Important Notes

-**IP Address Configuration**: You must update the `SERVER_IP` in `MainActivity.java` based on your network configuration and server location.
-The default localhost configuration will only work with specific setups.

 ## Troubleshooting

-- **Connection Issues**: Verify Flask server is running and IP address is correct
+- Connection Issues: verify Flask server is running and SERVER_IP is correct
-- **Audio Upload Fails**: Ensure ffmpeg is installed and microphone permission is granted
+- Audio Upload Fails: ensure ffmpeg is installed and microphone permission is granted
-- **No Camera Preview**: Check camera permission and ensure no other app is using the camera
+- No Camera Preview: check camera permission and ensure no other app is using the camera
-- **WebSocket Not Connecting**: Check server logs and firewall settings for port 5000
+- WebSocket Not Connecting: check server logs and firewall settings for port 5000